'Poster boy' for neo-Nazi group jailed

 Wayne Bell jailed for neo-Nazi group social media posts

-A man described as a "poster boy" for a now banned far-right terror group used social media to post racist and anti-Semitic material.
+A man described as a "poster boy" for a banned far-right terror group has been jailed after using social media to post racist and anti-Semitic material.

 Wayne Bell, 37, made hundreds of posts on Twitter and a Russian social media site, including one describing Jewish people as "destructive" and "vile".